llee454/colorwheel-website/modules/page/Readme.md

 Generating Source Files
 -----------------------

-You can generate the Page module's source files using [Literate Programming](https://github.com/jostylr/literate-programming), simply execute:
+You can generate the Page module's source files using [Literate Programming](https://github.com/jostylr/litpro), simply execute:
-`literate-programming Readme.md`
+`litpro Readme.md`
 from the command line.

 #### Page.js